shawncxc/zillow-analysis/README.md

 * Visulize data for each part

 ####Pending
-* Add summary tables on the data
+* Add summary tables on the data or add the median and quantile info on the boxplot
 * Important: Seperate and visulize the data by per sqft or bedrooms/bathrooms.
 It depends on the quality of these columns.
 * Deal with the NA or mistaken data in the bedrooms and bathrooms columns: One way is to assign the average value calculated from each category to those missing or mistaken one.